Connect with us

 READ MORE: House passes equal pay with bipartisan vote

-In Mississippi, the last in the nation to not state legal recourse for employees paid less for the same work based on sex, several equal pay bills are pending in the Legislature this year.
+In Mississippi, the last state in the nation to not provide state legal recourse for employees paid less for the same work based on sex, several equal pay bills are pending in the Legislature this year.

 The House last week overwhelmingly passed House Bill 770 passed on to the Senate, where two measures, Senate Bill 2451 and Senate Bill 2452, are also pending.
 The bills would create a state “actionable right” for any employee paid less for equal work based on sex.
 Federal law already provides such a right, but taking an employer to task in federal court is a more difficult and often more costly task for aggrieved employees.